"Classic" hard drives: controllers, cabinets, disks, docs & hints

 unique hard drives for sale

 In October 2004 I picked up a Priam 7050-41 8" hard drive.
 This eight-inch hard drive was pulled from an old system.
 Drive is untested, not powered up by me.
-It looks in good physical shape.
+It looks in good physical shape, here's some details.
 Let me know what it is worth to you.
-Consider that it weighs many pounds and will need to be packed carefully for shippment.
-I'm not giving it away, these get bought by drive rebuilders for replacement on critical industrial systems.
+Consider that it weighs 20 pounds unpacked and will need to be packed carefully for shippment.
+I'm not giving it away for disassembly.

 Hard Drive Documentation